-Top 25 Books to Read Before You Die 2021

 On social contract is the most famous representative work of Rousseau, a French Enlightenment thinker.
 His famous sentence "everyone is born free, but everywhere in chains" inspired countless people with lofty ideals to devote themselves to the cause of human liberation in pursuit of democracy and freedom at all times and all over the world.

-His idea of "people's sovereignty" has deeply influenced the American Revolution and its declaration of independence, the French Revolution, and its declaration of human rights.
+His idea of "people's sovereignty" has deeply influenced the American Revolution and its declaration of independence, and the French Revolution, and its declaration of human rights.
 It is a classic work that contemporary youth can not but read.

 The introduction was very descriptive and by itself worth the read.
 Rousseau's famous writing is a somewhat odd work that leaves many questions.
 The author's primary focus is submission to a "social contract" to legitimize political rule...if everyone gives up the same rights, everyone will feel free.
 He denounces luxury and property as immoral and states that subsistence living is the most moral life to lead.
 He describes the ideal society as being led by a "sovereign" (which seemed to imply a democratic sovereign, as in different varieties of majority rule) and a "government" (executive branch to enforce laws set by the sovereign).—Read More—Derek Zweig

 Hamlet is the longest of all Shakespeare's plays.
 It is Shakespeare's most famous play, which has profound tragic significance, complex characters, and rich and perfect tragic artistic techniques, representing the highest achievement of the whole western Renaissance literature.
 Together with Macbeth, King Lear, and Othello, Shakespeare's "four tragedies" are formed.